 Netacea’s Threat Research team predicts to see the same bot threats as previous years hit the tourism industry hard in the coming months:

-While the attacks may be similar to those witnessed before, what will change is the volume, speed and sophistication of such threats.
-Budgets and priorities have shifted significantly for travel organisations over the last 12 months; the challenge is remaining agile in an unpredictable market.
+While the attacks may be similar to those witnessed before, what will change is the volume, speed, and sophistication of such threats.
+Budgets and priorities have shifted significantly for travel organizations over the last 12 months; the challenge is remaining agile in an unpredictable market.
 Investing in cybersecurity – specifically a robust bot management solution – is key to achieving this ability to adapt to changing circumstances as the world reopens.

 Price and availability scraping

 In travel, web scraper bots are mainly used to collect fare and availability information.
-Threat actors advertise the scraped information at lower price points on secondary sites, motivated by the financial rewards of charging commissions, stealing personal data or generating advertising revenue.
+Threat actors advertise the scraped information at lower price points on secondary sites, motivated by the financial rewards of charging commissions, stealing personal data, or generating advertising revenue.

 76% of travel businesses surveyed by Netacea in 2020 said that price scraping represented the greatest automated threat to their business.
-If uncontrolled, scraping can impact top line revenue, bottom line profits and customer experience, including:
+If uncontrolled, scraping can impact top-line revenue, bottom line profits and customer experience, including:

 - Loss of competitive price advantage and potential auxiliary sales such as car rental and insurance

 - Skewed look-to-book ratios (used by the travel industry to measure the number of people visiting a website compared to those who make a purchase)

 - Inaccurate number of website viewers interested in a certain product or booking, leading to reduced conversions and misleading website analytics